atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 ## User programs

-User programs are Node scripts which bind an HTTP server to their assigned port.
+User programs are Node scripts which bind an HTTP server to their assigned socketfile.
 Over time, Docker may be introduced to allow other runtimes.

 ### Manifests